Ross Atkins (baseball): Toronto Blue Jays

 Mark Shapiro, who was hired as the Blue Jays' team president and CEO on October 31, 2015, hired Atkins as general manager on December 3.
 He replaced Tony LaCava, who served as interim GM in November.
 During the offseason leading into the 2016 season, Atkins made several moves, including selecting Joe Biagini in the Rule 5 draft, trading Ben Revere to the Washington Nationals for Drew Storen, and signing several players to minor league contracts with invitations to spring training.
 In his first draft as GM, Atkins selected T. J. Zeuch in the first round.
 Atkins made several additions to the Blue Jays roster prior to the trade deadline, acquiring Melvin Upton Jr., Joaquín Benoit, Scott Feldman, Francisco Liriano, and others, which aided the Blue Jays in making the postseason for the second consecutive season with an 89-73 record.

 Atkins' second season was a disappointing one for the Jays.
 They finished 76-86 despite early season hopes of a third consecutive playoff berth.
-The 2018 season saw more of the same, as the Jays stumbled to a 73-89 record and a second straight season out of the postseason leading to Atkins beginning a rebuild of the roster.
+The 2018 season saw more of the same, as the Jays stumbled to a 73-89 record, leading to Atkins beginning a rebuild of the roster.
+On October 25, Atkins hired Charlie Montoyo as the franchise's 13th manager.
+Following a rebuilding 2019 season that saw them finish with a record of 67-95, the Blue Jays made the expanded playoffs during the shortened COVID-19 season in 2020 with a record of 32-28 that featured a core of young players such as Vladimir Guerrero Jr. and Bo Bichette.
+They were however swept 2-0 by the Tampa Bay Rays.

-On April 7, 2021, it was announced that the Blue Jays organization signed Atkins to a five year contract extension, to the end of the 2026 season.